Loginistaken/DIMENSIONAL-wiz-XmillionD/Post_Binary-audio + video(Camera)speaks APC-ASCI.md

  A camera that captures audio + video

-and speaks APC-ASCI natively: a photonic-symbol camera that
+and speaks APC-ASCI natively: a photonic-symbol camera with

-core strengths of the APC-ASCI camera concept: in hybrid mode, it can use both systems simultaneously —
+core strengths of the APC-ASCI concept: in hybrid mode, it can use both systems simultaneously —

 capturing in the symbolic (A–Z photonic a post-binary language) domain and producing a conventional,